Win $10k holiday! T&Cs apply

 mental health And Travel Insurance

-Please see the definition of pre-existing medical condition in the PDS to see what needs to be disclosed.
+Please see the definition of pre-existing medical conditions in the PDS to see what needs to be disclosed.

 How do I let you know about my mental health condition?

 The process is simple and quick.
-You don’t need to call us (though you can if you wish) and you don’t need to provide doctor’s certificates or other documents.
+You don’t need to call us and you don’t need to provide doctor’s certificates or other documents.
 All you need to do is fill out a simple questionnaire when you’re purchasing a policy online.

 You’ll be asked about your pre-existing medical conditions during your online purchase and if you select ‘yes”, you’ll fill out the questionnaire.
 This is where we’ll ask you everything we need to know about your mental health condition.